Jingguang Chen

 Jingguang Chen is a Chinese-American chemical engineer.
-He is the Thayer Lindsley Professor of Chemical Engineering at Columbia University, with a joint appointment as Senior Chemist at Brookhaven National Laboratory.
-He is a member of the National Academy of Engineering of the United States.
-Over the course of his career Chen has made significant contributions to the fundamental understanding and use of novel materials for catalytic and electrocatalytic applications, including research into the development of bimetallic and transition metal carbide catalysts.
+He has worked in several institutions, including as the Thayer Lindsley Professor of Chemical Engineering at Columbia University, as a Senior Chemist at Brookhaven National Laboratory, and the Claire LeClaire Profssor of Chemical Engineering at the University of Delaware.
+Over the course of his career, he has made significant contributions to the fundamental understanding and use of novel materials for catalytic and electrocatalytic applications, including research into the development of bimetallic and transition metal carbide catalysts.

 Education

 After earning his Bachelors of Science in chemistry from Nanjing University in 1982, Chen was selected by the China–USA Chemistry Graduate Program (CGP) for graduate studies in the US.

 He received his Ph.D. in chemistry at the University of Pittsburgh in 1988 under the guidance of American surface scientist John Yates.
 Chen then became an Alexander von Humboldt Postdoctoral Fellow 1988–1989 at Forschungszentrum-Julich, Germany, where his research advisor was Harald Ibach.